jfritz/discord-formula1-bot/README.md

-# webhook-scheduler
+# discord-formula1-bot
-A simple scheduler for periodic message posting to Discord webhooks.
+A simple discord bot to post F1 events using webhooks